stahta01/cmoc/doc/cmoc-manual.markdown

 to see it as writable: the `text` pointer itself can be modified, although the characters it points to cannot.

-Using `sbrk()` can be dangerous when the writable data section is not in the default position.
+In the case of a cartridge program, no writable global variable can have an initializer.
+That is because the ROM file format has no support for mapping a value into RAM, like the .bin format has.

-After compiling the program, the .bin file normally contains a single contiguous block of code.
-This block must be extracted from the .bin file and, for a test with the XRoar emulator, it must then be padded at the end with enough bytes so that the total file length is a multiple of 256.
+After compiling the program, it can be tested with the XRoar emulator, but first it must be padded at the end with enough bytes so that the total file length is a multiple of 256.
 The following Perl script does this:

     #!/usr/bin/perl
-    sysread(STDIN, $h, 5) == 5 or die;
     sysread(STDIN, $rom, 0xFFFF) > 0 or die;
-    my $romLen = length($rom) - 5;
+    my $romLen = length($rom);
     binmode STDOUT or die;
-    print substr($rom, 0, $romLen);
+    print $rom;
     my $extra = $romLen % 256;
     print chr(0) x (256 - $extra) if $extra;

-The script, in a file called bin2cart.pl, can be used this way:
+This script, in a file called bin2cart.pl, can be used this way:

-    perl bin2cart.pl < foo.bin > foo.rom
+    perl bin2cart.pl < foo.raw > foo.rom

 This ROM image can be tested in the XRoar emulator this way: